 It’s worth remembering that while around 17 per cent of people with asthma have difficulty breathing most of the time, often needing to use their reliever inhaler (usually blue) and experiencing frequent asthma attacks, only around five per cent of people with asthma have what’s medically classed as ‘severe asthma’.

 The rest (the other 12 per cent) have what's called difficult to control asthma.
 Although it can take time to make sure you’ve the right support from your GP or asthma nurse, and to find the right combination of medicine that works for you, this type of asthma can be well managed.
+Some people in this group may need to see an asthma specialist to work out why their asthma is difficult to control.

 But if you have severe asthma, your symptoms may only improve to a certain extent with the usual treatments, even if you do take them correctly and exactly as prescribed.
 The challenge for you and your healthcare professionals is to find out which type of asthma you have.
-Once you know, you can then work together to find the mix of treatments that works best for you.
+Once you know, you can then work together to find the combination of treatments that works best for you.

 What are the signs that mean you might have severe asthma?